yolacanesra-hub/ishikawa-deblurring-framework/README.md

 * PSNR values used in Table 2
 * SSIM values used in Table 3
-* Iteration data used in convergence analysis (Fig. 4)
-* Numerical values used to generate all graphs and figures
+* Numerical values used to generate all tables and figures

 All these files are located in: